nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

     plt.show()

-Here we extract the events more concisely by sending the parameter name to :py:func:`~nest.lib.hl_api_types.NodeCollection.get`.
+Here we extract the events more concisely by sending the parameter name to :py:meth:`~.NodeCollection.get`.
 This extracts the dictionary element with the key ``events`` rather than the whole status dictionary.
 The output should look like :numref:`VM-neuron` and :numref:`spikes-one-neuron`.
 If you want to execute this as a script, just paste all lines into a text